VWS-Python/vws-python-mock/docs/source/contributing.rst

 Documentation is built on Read the Docs.

-Run the following commands to build and view documentation locally;
+Run the following commands to build and view documentation locally:

 .. code:: sh